Translate

 The Sun starts to set across the floodplain, tinging the Cranes a pinkish red.

 The Sun may have set for the day.
-This, however, is not discouraging for the Cranes, with more arriving after dark.
+However, this is not discouraging for the Cranes, as more arrive after dark.

 Installed in a hedgerow, out of their sight, I wait!
 It was not long before a few hundred started to arrive.